fugasjunior/arma-server-manager/README.md

 After you've set up the values and saved the file, you can run `docker compose up`, which will automatically bring the database and the server manager up.
 It should then be accessible on port 8080 by default.

+**NOTE:** Some users were reporting issues when running this app with Portainer.
+Before this is resolved, I recommend using just the provided `docker-compose.yml` file.

 ### Custom installation (no Docker)